taltol15/LocalBeam/README.md

 > The easiest way to transfer files between devices on your local network.
 No internet required.

 ![LocalBeam Screenshot](https://localbeam.net/app-screen.png)
-*(Note: Make sure to upload a screenshot named app-screen.png to your repo or site to see it here)*

 ## 🚀 Overview